 In 2003, Swift edited the chapbook series (In English, French, German and Brazilian versions) 100 Poets Against The War.
 He was one of the special guest poets at the Frankfurt Book Fair's International Poetry Evening in 2003.
 Swift was poetry editor of award-winning online magazine Nthposition from 2003 to 2008, and a contributing editor of Matrix, Quebec's longest running English-language literary magazine.
 He is now a contributing editor for The Battersea Review.

 Swift's poetry has appeared in many anthologies, including Open Field: 30 Contemporary Canadian Poets (Persea Books, New York, 2005), The New Canon: An Anthology of Canadian Poetry (Véhicule, Montreal, 2005), as well as twice in The Best Canadian Poetry in English (Tightrope, 2008 & 2012).
 He was Oxfam Great Britain's Poet-in-residence in 2004, and has since edited several poetry CDs and a DVD for them.
 He ran the Oxfam Poetry Series from 2004-2011.
-He has reviewed for Books In Canada, The Dubliner, The Globe and Mail, LRC, Magma, Poetry London and Poetry Review.
+He has reviewed for Books In Canada, The Dubliner, The Globe and Mail, LRC, Magma, Poetry London, Poetry, and Poetry Review.
 He is a tutor with the Poetry School.
 His PhD, from the University of East Anglia, is in Creative and Critical Writing, and is concerned with poetic style in the often-maligned British poets of the 1940s.